tcltk/tcllib/embedded/md/tcllib/files/modules/simulation/montecarlo.md

   - <a name='1'></a>__::simulation::montecarlo::getOption__ *keyword*

-    Get the value of an option given as part of the *singeExperiment* command\.
+    Get the value of an option given as part of the *singleExperiment* command\.

       * string *keyword*